 one God, for ever and ever.
 Amen.

 • Today’s Gospel presents an element which is very dear to Luke: Prayer.
 This is the second time that Luke gives us the words of Jesus to teach us to pray.
-The first time (Lk 11, 1-13), he taught us the Our Father and, by means of comparisons and parables, he taught that we have to pray insistently, without getting tired.
-Now, this second time, (Lk 18,1-8), again he has recourse to a parable taken from life so as to teach us insistence in prayer.
-It is the parable of the widow who pestered the judge who was unscrupulous.
-The way in which he presents the parable is very didactic.
+The first time (Lk 11, 1-13), He taught us the Our Father and, by means of comparisons and parables, He taught that we have to pray continually, without getting tired.
+Now, this second time, (Lk 18,1-8), He uses a parable taken from life to teach us insistence in prayer.
+It is the parable of the widow who pestered the unscrupulous judge.
+The way He presents the parable is very didactic.
 In the first place, Luke presents a brief introduction which serves as the key for the reading.
-Then he narrates the parable.
-At the end, Jesus himself explains it:
+Afterwards, he narrates the parable.
+Finally, Jesus Himself explains it.

 • Luke 18, 2-5: The parable.
 Then Jesus presents two personages of real life: a judge who had no consideration for God and no consideration for others, and a widow who struggles to obtain her rights from the judge.
-The simple fact of indicating these two personages reveals the critical conscience which he had regarding the society of his time.
+The simple fact of indicating these two personages reveals the critical conscience which He had regarding the society of His time.
 The parable presents the poor people who struggle in the tribunal to obtain their rights.
 The judge decides to pay attention to the widow and to do justice.
-The reason is the following: in order to free himself from the widow who is pestering him and to get rid of her.
-This is a quite interesting reason.
+The reason is to free himself from the widow who is pestering him and to get rid of her.
+This is an interesting reason.
 But the widow obtained what she wanted!
-This is a fact of daily life, which Jesus uses to teach to pray.
+This is an example from daily life, which Jesus uses to teach us to pray.

 • Jesus in prayer.
 The first Christians had an image of Jesus in prayer, in permanent contact with the Father.
-In fact, the breathing of the life of Jesus was to do the Will of the Father (Jn 5, 19).
-Jesus prayed very much and insisted, in order that people and his disciples also pray.
-And this because it is in confronting oneself with God that truth emerges and the person finds himself/herself in his/her whole reality and humility.
-Luke is the Evangelist who gives us more information on the life of prayer of Jesus.
+In fact, the life of Jesus was to do the will of the Father (Jn 5, 19).
+Jesus prayed very much and insisted that His disciples also pray.
+T. Luke is the Evangelist who gives us a great deal of information on the prayer life of Jesus.
 He presents Jesus in constant prayer.
-The following are some moments in which Jesus appears praying.
-You, all of you can complete the list:
+The following are some moments in which Jesus appears praying:

-- He prays when he is baptized and in assuming his mission (Lk 3, 21).
+- He prays when He is baptized and assumes His mission (Lk 3, 21).

-- At the hour of temptation, he faces the devil with the texts from Scripture (Lk 4, 3-12).
+- At ta time of temptation, He opposes the devil with texts from Scripture (Lk 4, 3-12).